elastisys/ck8s-cluster/README.md

 1. Go to GCP and create a project.
 Select `APIs &Services` in the menu.

-2. Select `Oauth consent screen` and name the application with the same name as the project of your google cloud project add the top level domain e.g. `compliantkubernetes.com` to Authorized domains.
+2. Select `Oauth consent screen` and name the application with the same name as the project of your google cloud project add the top level domain e.g. `elastisys.se` to Authorized domains.

 3. Go to `Credentials` and press `Create credentials` and select `OAuth client ID`.
-Select `web application` and give it a name and add the URL to dex in the `Authorized Javascript origins` field, e.g. `dex.demo.compliantkubernetes.com`.
+Select `web application` and give it a name and add the URL to dex in the `Authorized Javascript origins` field, e.g. `dex.demo.elastisys.se`.
-Add `<dex url>/callback` to Authorized redirect URIs field, e.g. `dex.demo.compliantkubernetes.com/callback`
+Add `<dex url>/callback` to Authorized redirect URIs field, e.g. `dex.demo.elastisys.se/callback`

 ## Kubernetes resources